Hackman00/group-6-Website-for-a-local-Pizza-shop/project_charter.md

 ## Introduction

 Our local pizza shop project aims to design and develop solutions that help with managing its orders, customers and efficient deliveries.
-The design will improve customer experience through easy online ordering and effectiveness
+The design will improve customer experience through easy online ordering and effectiveness.

 ## Overview